Welcome to the Rutland Housing Authority

 We are governed by a five-member Board of Commissioners who are appointed by the Mayor of the City of Rutland.
 Although the bulk of our funding is through the U.S. Department of Housing and Urban Development (HUD), our work is enhanced and supported by our many community partners, including:

 For the past several years the RHA has focused on the redevelopment of the Forest Park Public Housing project.
-Originally consisting of 75 apartments, about two-thirds of the units, which HUD deemed obsolete, have been replaced with 56 new units for people of all incomes.
-A new community building hosts the Boys and Girls Club of Rutland County, The DREAM Program, The Children’s Discovery Center for Early Learning, and the Historic Southwest Rutland Neighborhood Association.
+Originally consisting of 75 apartments, about two-thirds of the units, which HUD deemed obsolete, have been replaced with 78 new units for people of all incomes.
+A new community building hosts The Children’s Discovery Center for Early Learning and the Historic Southwest Rutland Neighborhood Association.
 A maintenance garage enables us to better serve all of our housing sites.
 In addition to the new buildings the initiative includes a wider city street, sidewalks, driveways parking lots, lighting, infrastructure and landscaping.
 This transformative project is a joint effort with Housing Vermont and a variety of funding partners, including the Vermont Housing Finance Agency, Vermont Housing Conservation Board, Vermont Community Development Program, Vermont Community Loan Fund, the U.S. Department of Housing and Urban Development, Senator Patrick Leahy, TD Bank and Merchant’s Bank.
+View Hickory Street Impact Statement

 RHA supports a number of resident service initiatives intended to help residents achieve self-sufficiency, healthy living and the ability to successfully age in place.
 I encourage you to learn more about the SASH Program (Support And Services at Home), HASS Program (Housing and Supportive Services) and ROSS Program (Resident Opportunities and Self-sufficiency) on our Resident Services page.
 RHA services have been recognized by the American Association of Service Coordinators and the National Association of Housing and Redevelopment Officials with awards of excellence.